 - provide more flexible eligibility rules for disability benefits

 - Increased amount of authorized employment earnings

-- An enhanced retirement pension for retirees having received disability benefits between ages 60 and 65.
+- An enhanced retirement pension for retirees having received a disability pension between ages 60 and 65.

 - Even more flexible eligibility rules

-- Enhanced pensions for disabled persons age 60 or over
+- Enhanced pensions for most disabled persons aged 60 or over

 - Better continuity of payment in the work-retirement transition for a disabled person